This is the Most Common Question and Comment:

 But we also stretch it a bit.

 Relatively early, we discovered that many of our users tried to just memorize answers.
-There was no true understand or true learning.
+There was no true understanding or true learning.
 Users wanted to see the real test and tried to just remember questions and answers.
 Which didn’t really help.
 The failure rate among our users were around 15% in 2011.

 By introducing more challenging questions and encouraging active learning, we cut the failure rate in half in 2013.

 We would also like to think that our users became better drivers.

 Recognition vs. Recall

 Recognition is easy.
 It is based on a familiar perceptual input.
 On a driver’s test, test takers recognize familiar phrases very quickly, usually in just a second.
 Often, with no clear consciousness of why they think the answer is correct.